Hush, Hush, Sweet Charlotte (album)

 Hush, Hush, Sweet Charlotte was a studio album by Patti Page, released by Columbia Records.
 It was released in March 1965 as a vinyl LP.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated May 22, 1965, peaking at No. 27 during a twenty-six-week run on the chart.
+It also debuted on Cashbox magazine's Top 100 Albums chart in the issue dated May 22, 1965, peaking at No. 23 during a sixteen-week run on the chart.

+Reissue

 The album was reissued, combined with the 1968 Patti Page album Gentle on My Mind, in compact disc format, by Collectables Records on August 24, 1999.